Risk and opportunity management system

 Risk management is based on the principle of completeness.
 This means that at the level of the individual entities, all identified risks enter the risk management process.
 The internal control system (ICS) is responsible for the monitoring of general uncertainties without any clear indication of a possible effect on earnings.

 The internal control system with regard to the accounting process has the objective of ensuring the correctness and effectiveness of accounting and financial reporting.
-It is designed in line with the internationally recognized framework for internal control systems of the Committee of Sponsoring Organizations of the Treadway Commission (COSO Internal Control – Integrated Framework), is continually developed further, and is an integral part of the accounting and financial reporting processes in the relevant legal entities and corporate functions.
+It is designed in line with the internationally recognized framework for internal control systems of the Committee of Sponsoring Organizations of the Treadway Commission (COSO Internal Control – Integrated Framework), is continually developed further, and is an integral part of the accounting and financial reporting processes in the relevant companies, organizational entities and corporate functions.
 The system includes principles and procedures as well as preventive and detective controls.
 Among other things, it is regularly checked, if

 - the Group’s uniform financial reporting, valuation and accounting guidelines are continually updated and regularly taught and adhered to;